 Ship propeller is used for propulsion in most types of vessels, irrespective of their type and size.
 The notion of ‘pushing’ or ‘propelling’ a ship forward came into being since the advent of ships themselves.
 After the era of those large sails governing the manoeuvrability and powering the ship, propellers became the most conventional means of driving the ship in the seas.

 We are familiar with seeing propellers fitted behind the ships, but have we ever contemplated upon the shape, appearance and typical geometry of a propeller?
-Is there some physics behind the unusual nature of marine propellers as contrary to the normal flat-bladed fans we are accustomed to see in our day-to-day lives?
+Is there some physics behind the unusual nature of marine propellers as contrary to the normal flat-bladed fans we are accustomed to seeing in our day-to-day lives?

 The answer is definitely a “YES”.
 The idea behind propelling any vessel at sea is chiefly because of two reasons: